| Contents Users of fire alarm

 contract.
 Avoid companies that give mobile numbers as emergency callout

+numbers.
 We, like many fire alarm

 specialists, will not allow an engineer to work on your fire alarm